jwilk/hemipterans/jc/proc-stat.md

 $ python3 -m jc /proc/$$/stat
 jc:  Error - "/proc/178820/stat" file could not be opened.
 For details use the -d or -dd option.
 ```

+---

+The `tty` field is not human readable.